 It was the monkeys that convinced me; the hot springs-loving snow monkeys of Japan that love to chill in thermal springs made me a believer in the power of the soak.

-Of course, monkeys aren't the only creatures that like to hang out in geothermal pools.
-They're not the only animals: capybaras, dogs and some cats enjoy warm baths; bears, elephants, horses and birds regularly bathe in lakes and rivers.
+Of course, monkeys aren't the only creatures that like to hang out in geothermal pools: capybaras, dogs and some cats enjoy warm baths; bears, elephants, horses and birds regularly bathe in lakes and rivers.
 For humans, public baths and bathing rituals are common in many cultures around the world, and some public baths have been in use for hundreds of years.

 When I visit new places, I seek out historic and "locals only" baths.
 I've spent time in natural thermal baths in Bath, England; Weisbaden, Germany; Arenal, Costa Rica; central Mexico, and most recently on the tiny Caribbean island of Nevis (see below).
 I've also visited wild hot springs on the Big Island of Hawaii, the Oregon mountains and El Salvador.
 Iceland's Blue Lagoon and Japanese hot springs are high on my list of "must-dips."